Artwork: Logo & Text Printing Specs

 - Any Word processing files such as Publisher, Works, Label Maker etc.

-Century’s production Art Department’s job starts with the preflighting of every piece of artwork that is sent for a project.
+A better idea’s production Art Department’s job starts with the preflighting of every piece of artwork that is sent for a project.
 The goal is to provide our customers with as much information before starting a project.
 Once artwork has been submitted to our art department, highly trained artists process the art to the specific characteristics for our unique and custom processes.
 Our artists are skilled in all the major art platforms including: Illustrator, Corel Draw and Photoshop.

 Using a special digital printing process, short run 4 color process on card stock, brass plates, or acetate material is made possible for embedment in Lucite.
 Flat shaped pieces up to 1 3/4” thick can be imprinted directly on the surface as well as many items in our acrylic line.

 Laser Engraving is a versatile process.
-Century laser techs work with state of the art laser engraving machines.
+A better idea’s laser techs work with state of the art laser engraving machines.
 This process can be used on its own as the primary imprinting process for awards and commemorative items.
 Or it can be teamed with other embedments, such as an acetate, to give an attractive layered effect for your awards.
 Laser engraving is also a great way to add personalization to your Lucite award.

 Sandblasting is used on acrylics either in an artistic fashion adding a frosted finish to highlight areas to your award, or to add an option for etching on curved surfaces.